 10. Include Portions of the Infographic on Facebook

 Complete infographics often don’t look their best on Facebook, which is why it’s often better to publish teasers instead.
 This can also be a good way to get Facebook friends and fans to visit your website.
-As you’re creating your infographic, keep in mind which segments might be especially appealing to readers on Facebook.
+As you’re creating your marketing infographic, keep in mind which segments might be especially appealing to readers on Facebook.

-11. Repurpose the Text
+11. Repurpose the Text for Other Marketing Campaigns

-The text portion of an infographic can be repurposed into blog post or social media posts, articles or documents on sites like Scribd or Docstoc.
-When you do this, don’t forget to include a link to the complete infographic.
+The text portion of an infographic can be repurposed into blog post or social media posts, articles or documents on sites like Scribd, Docstoc or other social platforms.

 12. Translate Infographics Into Other Languages